 Benefits of a second language

 - Helps children’s cognitive development.
-The early exposure to a second language develops more connections in a child’s brain.
+The early exposure to a second language develops more neurological connections in a child’s brain.
 Some studies have shown that children that learn a second language have better problem-solving skills, flexible thinking, and more creativity.

 - Improves children’s academic performance.
 Learning a second language will help children to perform better not only in their own language, but also in other subjects.

-- Is easy and natural for children to learn a second language.
+It is easy and natural for children to learn a second language.
 Science has shown that children can learn more than one language at the same time.
 Their brains are designed to learn any language sound when they are very young.

 - Provides cultural awareness.
 Children will be able to communicate with non-English speakers.
 Learning a second language gives children a unique insight to other cultures.